 Innovative tools and methods to strategically shape the future

 No one knows what the future holds.
 But what if we learn to better manage the uncertainty and to prepare for as many scenarios as possible?
 Strategic foresight is a concept that enables executives to strategically shape the future without being at the mercy of its vagaries.
-The WU Executive Academy's new short program “Strategic Foresight - New Approaches for Creating Strategy” is designed to provide executives and managers with innovative tools and methods for identifying developments early on, dealing better with unforeseeable challenges and making successful strategic plans in the face of constantly changing realities.
+The WU Executive Academy's short program “Strategic Management” is designed to provide executives and managers with innovative tools and methods for identifying developments early on, dealing better with unforeseeable challenges and making successful strategic plans in the face of constantly changing realities.

-The WU Executive Academy has developed a short program that addresses precisely these questions: “Strategic Foresight - New Approaches for Creating Strategy” is a unique training offering delivered in English under the academic directorship of Michael König, a senior lecturer at WU Vienna's Department of Strategy and Innovation who has many years of experience in leading businesses in complex environments.
+The WU Executive Academy has developed a short program that addresses precisely these questions: “Strategic Management” is a unique program under the academic directorship of Michael König, a senior lecturer at WU Vienna's Department of Strategy and Innovation who has many years of experience in leading businesses in complex environments.

 Dr. Michael König